 7. Financing and landlord coordination

-If financing is involved, the lender will review the deal in parallel.
-If the business operates from a leased location, landlord consent or lease assignment may also be required.
+If SBA or conventional financing is involved, the lender conducts its own review in parallel.
+If the business operates from a leased location, the landlord must consent to the lease assignment before closing can proceed.

 8. Closing and transition